wp-plugins/coupon-creator/readme.txt

 Tags: custom post type, coupon, shortcode
 Requires at least: 3.6
 Tested up to: 3.8.1
-Stable tag: 1.50
+Stable tag: 1.60
 License: GPLv2
 License URI: http://www.opensource.org/licenses/GPL-2.0

-Create coupons and display on your site by using a shortcode.
-Customize the look or use an image.
+Create coupons to display on your site by using a shortcode.

 == Description ==